yanglinguan/WeChatBot-House-Finder/document/design.md

 *  Data Flow
   1. Once `Client Request Service` gets a request from a client, it first checks if database has matched house listing.
 If there is a listing found, then it sends notification to the client.
   1. Then store the request into `Redis`.
-  1. For every 10 minus, the `Scraper` loops over the requst in Redis, and scrape available house listings from `Craigslist`.
+  1. For every 10 minutes, the `Scraper` loops over the requst in Redis, and scrape available house listings from `Craigslist`.
   1. Once a listing scraped by `Scraper`, it checks if the listing's id is in Redis.
 If the listing's id does not exist, store the listing's id into Redis, and send the listing to `Filter Task Queue`.
   1.  `House Listing Filter` fetches house listings which includes the client's id from `Filter Task Queue`.
 Based on the client's id, `House Listing Filter` acquires the client request from Redis.
 Then, send the house listing which matches the request into `Dedup Task Queue`
   1.  `House Listing Dedupper` fetchs the listings from `Dedup Task Queue`, and performs dedupping base on image id in the listings.
 Then, store the listings into `MongoDB`